 Though San Francisco has only a “moderate” on-shore wind resource for medium- to large-scale turbines, the City’s small-scale wind resource is not yet fully understood.
 Conditions in some parts of the City may be suitable—perhaps optimal—for urban wind applications, for example at the top of tall downtown buildings, along certain city streets where winds are funneled by the surrounding buildings, or neighborhoods along the coast with unobstructed Pacific winds.
-In keeping with the Urban Wind Task Force’s recommendations, SF Environment is modeling and mapping San Francisco’s urban wind resource, and results will be added to the SF Solar Map.

 While much remains unknown about the use of small wind turbines in urban environments, including real world performance and structural impacts, urban wind has the potential to offer several benefits.
 Besides mitigating climate change and reducing the need for fossil fuels, urban wind has the potential to provide homeowners and businesses with a clean, distributed energy option for managing their energy needs and savings while increasing their property values.
 Urban wind may also provide an opportunity to create new green jobs.